The Role of Collagen in Cartilage and Bone Health

 What is the difference between Distilled Ultra-Pure MSM and Pure-Crystalline MSM?

-With the crystalline product, the MSM solution is "spun" at super-high speed in a centrifuge and the MSM crystals are formed on the walls of the centrifuge.
-And although the MSM solution is highly-pure before the crystallisation process begins (having undergone a reverse-osmosis filtration process), there is a remote possibility that if there are any trace impurities in the solution they can become encapsulated in the crystalline structure.
+With the crystalline product, the MSM solution is spun at super-high speed in a centrifuge and the MSM crystals are formed on the walls of the centrifuge.
+The solution has undergone a reverse-osmosis filtration process before the crystallisation process begins and is highly-pure.
+This being said, the more costly distillation process is regarded as the gold-standard.

 How pure is MISMO MSM?